The Library of John Gilmary Shea

 La Louisiane ensanglantée, Avec toutes les Particularités de cette horrible Catastrophe, redigées Sur le serment de Témoins dignes de foi.
 Par le Colonel Chevalier de Champigny.. . .
 London: Aux dépens de l'Editeur: Chez Fleury Mesplet, 1773.

 First edition.
 The first popular account of the Louisiana rebellion of 1768, sometimes considered to be the ''beginning" of the American Revolution.
 Champigny includes at the end of his account the text of the preceding Mémoire.
 Shea bookplate on front pastedown.
-Rebound in modem full calf.
+Rebound in modern full calf.

 Sabin 11825 (Amsterdam, 1773); JCB Catalogue Part III, II, 11